 An ambiguity is a word, phrase, or sentence that can be interpreted in more than one way.
 Whereas poets win awards for ambiguity, engineers and scientists are sued for ambiguities.
-This lesson teaches you to be sensitive to four common sources of ambiguity in scientific writing: word choice, word order, pronouns (particularly it and this), and missing punctuation.
+The three films of this lesson teach you to be sensitive to four common sources of ambiguity in scientific writing: word choice, word order, pronouns (particularly it and this), and missing punctuation.
+(16 minutes)

 Overall perspective on avoiding ambiguity.

 Avoiding ambiguity, particularly with word choice and word order.

 Forthcoming will be a plan for instructors to incorporate this summary lesson into a class period of their course.
 Included with this plan will be discussion questions, student activities, and a comprehension quiz.

 Sponsors and Editors

 National Science Foundation, NSF EAGER Award 1752096